 Mathu Santosham, MD, MPH, has received the Prince Mahidol Award 2017 in the field of Public Health, which recognizes “outstanding contribution in the field of public health for the sake of the well-being of the peoples.”

-Santosham, who serves as Director Emeritus of the Johns Hopkins Center for American Indian Health and Special Advisor in the International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health, has been recognized for his landmark scientific contribution to the control of Hib and pneumococcal disease around the world.
+Santosham, who serves as Director Emeritus of the Johns Hopkins Center for American Indian Health and Senior Advisor in the International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health, has been recognized for his landmark scientific contribution to the control of Hib and pneumococcal disease around the world.

 The Prince Mahidol Award was established in 1992 to honor the late Prince Mahidol of Songka, the Royal Father of His Majesty the King of Thailand.
 Prince Mahidol modernized medical services and education in Thailand and is known to the country as the “Father of Modern Medicine and Public Health.”
 Dr. Santosham will jointly receive the award with Professor Porter Warren Anderson Jr., Dr. Rachel Schneerson, and Dr. John B. Robbins.